rpindulic/Quaggy/README.txt

 QuaggyEngine (backend):

  * Download and install the Java 8 JDK, gradle and eclipse with the gradle plugin.
- * Import the QuaggyEngine folder as an eclipse project.
+ * Create a new eclipse project in the directory QuaggyEngine.
  * Navigate to the QuaggyEngine eclipse folder and run 'gradle clean build' followed by 'gradle eclipse'.

 QuaggyEdge (edge servers):